lorenzopistolesi/MCIPs/MCIPS/mcip-9.md

 .....
 ```
 2. Progress a block with at least one PPP contract.
 If there's no PPP, no blocks would be produced
+3. Create Masternodes protocol with rewards  for artists with
+- more then 100 followers
+- more then 10,000 tips,
+- more then 10,000 streams
+- a collateral with 500,000 $music (received from fans too)

 ## Specification